 Download a Free Construction Punch List Template

-This is where an item or task that needs attention is written down.
+This is where you write an item or task that needs attention.
 It’s important to be as detailed as possible and include the location and description of the task:

-- Location: This outlines where the task is located, such as “Master Bedroom,” “Floor” or “Kitchen.”
+- Location: This outlines where the task is located, such as “Primary Bedroom,” “Floor” or “Kitchen.”

 - Description: This is where the specific action is described, such as a “paint touch up” or “broken tile to replace.”

 Section 2: Determine Priority

 Some tasks require immediate attention, while others can wait.
 The priority range should be:

 - Low: You can do this task last, like a pile of bricks that needs to be cleaned up, for example.

 - Medium: A noticeable issue, like a wall needing a touch-up due to scratches.

 - High: A task that you should tackle immediately, such as exposed wiring or a cracked mirror.